docuracy/Locolligo/User-Guide.md

 > CSV download needs to be rewritten to capture entire JSON object structure.

 ### Map Dataset
-Click on the `Map` button for a basic map showing all of the points in the dataset (not recommended for large datasets).
+Click on the `Map` button for a very basic map showing all of the points in the dataset.

+> This feature to be removed as the same can be achieved (with greater functionality) with `Link\Georeference`.

 ### JSON Editing
 There is basic support for editing the JSON objects displayed in *Locolligo*: hover over a property's name to reveal a clickable bin for its deletion, or over a property's value to reveal a clickable pencil for editing mode.
 For more complex editing or additions to the object structure, you should download the dataset and use a dedicated JSON editor: try [Notepad++](https://notepad-plus-plus.org/) with its JSON Viewer plugin.
+After editing, you can simply upload your dataset back into *Locolligo*.

 ## Configuration
 Much of the configuration is determined by the files listed below, which can easily be edited if you have your own copy of the master repository.
 More complex configuration can be achieved by editing the main JavaScript file ([data-converter.js](./js/data-converter.js)), which includes many now-disabled sections of code used during development that might be customised and re-deployed.